chennnnnyize-zz/Renewables_Scenario_Gen_GAN/README.md

 In this project, we proposed to use the set of generative model, Generative Adversarial Networks, to bring out a data-driven solution for scenario generation problem.

 ## Generated Samples
+Here we show some generated samples along with samples' autocorrelation
 ![alt text](https://github.com/chennnnnyize/Renewables_Scenario_Gen_GAN/blob/master/datasets/samples.png)

 ## Language and Dependencies